dallasbgray/qmk_firmware/keyboards/keebio/iris/keymaps/dallas/README.md

   - Run `qmk flash -kb <my_keyboard> -km <my_keymap>`
  - make sure to flash each half if a split keyboard

+matrix scan frequency with a couple layers and no rgb is ~1400-1500 with the rp2040 chip

 Personal changelog for `keyboard.json` under the rev8 folder
 - set all rgb effects to `false`
 - `nkro` and `force_nkro` set to `true`
-- enabled a couple rgb effects
 - added `"layer_state": true`